evenbekkedal/robin-mocap-demo/README.md

 * iPod SoundSaber & LoopPlayer

 ### Dependencies
 This folder includes external objects necessary for running the patches.
+Currenctly containing:

-Currenctly containing CNMAT’s Osc-route.
+* CNMAT’s Osc-route.
+* FourMs’ fFE.3D1, fSM.loop & fSM.soundsaber.

 ### iPod 3D Avatar Control
 The iPod 3D Avatar Control patch uses the quaternion rotation data from the *HyperMusic* app to control the behaviour of the 3D model *blocky.dae*.